When it comes to treating type 2 diabetes, there is no medicine more widely used than Metformin.

-Insulin is a hormone produced by the pancreas that helps to regulate blood glucose (blood sugar levels) levels by ferrying glucose out of the blood and into cells where it can be used for energy.
+Insulin is a hormone the pancreas produces that helps regulate blood glucose (blood sugar) levels by ferrying glucose out of the blood and into cells where the body can use it for energy.

 If insulin is not working correctly, or there is not enough insulin (insulin deficiency), then the glucose stays in the bloodstream.
 This leads to high blood glucose levels.

-These high blood glucose levels can be tested at a doctor’s office to confirm the diagnosis of diabetes.
+You can test for high blood glucose levels at a doctor’s office to confirm the diagnosis of diabetes.

 Diabetes is formally diagnosed with fasting blood glucose greater than or equal to 126 mg/dl (7 mmol/L) or an A1c level of 6.5% or higher.

-Essentially it happens like this: when foods containing sugars or starches are eaten, they are broken down into blood glucose.
-This stimulates insulin to be released from the pancreas to bring the blood glucose level down.
+Essentially it happens like this: when you eat foods containing sugars or starches, they break down into blood glucose.
+This stimulates the pancreas to release insulin to bring the blood glucose level down.

-This system gets disrupted in type 2 diabetes because the body becomes more resistant to its own insulin.
+Type 2 diabetes disrupts this system because the body becomes more resistant to its own insulin.

-High blood glucose can go on to damage many organ systems, including eyes, kidneys, the heart, and blood vessels.
+High blood glucose can then damage many organ systems, including eyes, kidneys, heart, and blood vessels.